 Accreditation ensures you receive a quality public health education and have the required skills to enter your chosen field.

 By attending an accredited school, you enhance your employment opportunities, because some employers require positions be filled by graduates of CEPH-accredited institutions.

-“I wanted an accredited program with a great reputation, which was close by, so that I could be involved in the academic community even though I take courses online.
-The OSU program had everything I needed, and I still get to take advantage of the academic community in person as work allows.”Dani Crabtree, Online MPH-Public Health Practice, ’22
+“I wanted an accredited program with a great reputation, which was close by, so that I could be involved in the academic community even though I took courses online.
+The OSU program had everything I needed, and I still got to take advantage of the academic community in person as work allowed.”Dani Crabtree, Online MPH-Public Health Practice, ’22